data protection

 - the origin of the data if we did not collect it from you;

-- whether profiling is carried out, i.e. whether data is automatically evaluated in order to create a personal profile of you.
+- whether profiling is carried out, i.e. whether data is automatically evaluated to create a personal profile of you.

-- You have the right to rectification of data according to Article 16 GDPR, which means that we must correct data if you find any errors.
+- According to Article 16 of the GDPR, you have the right to rectification of data, which means that we must correct data if you find any errors.

 - According to Article 17 GDPR, you have the right to erasure (“right to be forgotten”), which specifically means that you can request that your data be deleted.